zephyrproject-rtos/zephyr/doc/connectivity/networking/api/net_l2.rst

   packet will often have to be split into several fragments and IP6 packet headers and fragments need to be compressed using a protocol like 6LoWPAN before being passed on to the radio driver.
-Additionally the IEEE 802.15.4 standard defines medium access (e.g. CSMA/CA), frame retransmission, encryption and other pre- processing procedures (e.g. addition of information elements) that individual radio drivers should not have to care about.
+Additionally the IEEE 802.15.4 standard defines medium access (e.g. CSMA/CA), frame retransmission, encryption and other pre-processing procedures (e.g. addition of information elements) that individual radio drivers should not have to care about.
 This is why the :c:struct:`ieee802154_radio_api` requires a tx function pointer which differs from the :c:struct:`net_if_api` send function pointer.
 Zephyr's native